1jour1vin

 Wine rated (2021 guide) 97/100

 On the nose, abundant notes of roses and dark fruits, such as blackberry and blackcurrant.
-Full-bodied, yet tight and balanced, with real concentration and great structure, and flawless tannins that carry through the entire finish.
-Minerality and length, all with a refreshing quality.
+Full-bodied yet tight and balanced, with real concentration and great structure, and flawless tannins that carry through the entire length of the wine.
+Minerality and persistence, all with a refreshing quality.
 This is a very serious wine for the vintage and for the cellar.
 Best enjoyed after 2025.

 Terre de Vins